ch2ohch2oh/tensorflow_for_dummies/README.md

-# tensorflow_for_dummies
-These are some of the notebooks I used while I was reading the book Tensorflow for Dummies.
+# What are these all about?
+Some jupyter notebooks for the book Tensorflow for Dummies.

+# My personal review of the book

+## Part 1
+sBy no means a dummy could understand what is going on in the fist part.
+It is not a book for the beginners but more like a tensorflow user manual..